cplaisier/sygnal/README.md

 sudo apt-get install r-base r-base-dev sudo pip install rpy
 ```
-All other programs will have to installed independently.
+All other programs will have to installed using their installers and following instructions from those software.

-# List of parameters
+### List of parameters

-# Configuration
+### Configuration

-# Output and visualizations
+### Output and visualizations